cohesion/cohesion-docs/docs/structure.rst

 Controllers
 ===========

 The Controllers are the external facing code that access the input variables and returns the output of the relevant view.
-The Controller handles the authentication, accesses the relevant Handler(s) then constructs the relevant view.
+The Controller handles the authentication, accesses the relevant Service(s) then constructs the relevant view.
 It doesn't contain any business logic including authorisation.

 Views